 In the end, I would like to request you all to be an angel in someone’s life and not a demon at least!
 You can be a bliss to someone if you help them deal with tough times!
 But if you can’t, please don’t make it worse for them.

 Mental health is a topic, we shouldn’t hesitate to talk about.
-But, just ‘talk’ isn’t enough, we must also make some changes in our behaviour and actions to make this life worth living for every individual.
+But, just ‘talk’ isn’t enough, we must also make some changes in our behavior and actions to make this life worth living for every individual.

-Also, please comment down, what according to you is making people feel depressed the most today?
+Also, please comment down, according to you what is making people feel depressed the most today?